bhu1735/PLL_Sky130/README.md

 ![image](https://user-images.githubusercontent.com/88243788/127896005-6398402a-e28e-4703-8d1f-6ccfa52c9936.png)

 One main issue with the above transistor level design is that when the up and down transistors are OFF (Mpcsr and Mncsr), there is still some current flowing through them in form of leakage which may continue to charge the load capacitor.
 This is referred to as charge leakage.
-To tackle this issue, an additional set of transistors as shown below:
+To tackle this issue, an additional set of transistors are added at the output side as shown below:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/88243788/127900524-7a1f7ee7-49f6-4fd2-a1f2-7b94d90eae73.png">